GabelSpitzer/Swiss-Nuclear-Initiative-Publications/Articles/07_How_our_electricity_generation_impacts_other_countries.md

 Because of costs, tailing dams are rarely designed to be maintained indefinetely.
 However, this makes an eventual disaster all but inevitable.
 One solution, called backfilling, is to dry and store the waste in the original mine.
 While more expensive, this may be necessary to protect nature and human lives in the long term.

-### What is being done to aleviate these problems?
+### What can and could be done to aleviate these problems?

 The mining industry, which is a large greenhouse emitter, is beginning to use renewables to power its operations [5].
 That being said, the greenhouse gas emissions produced during mining, refining and shippping of materials are difficult to prevent completely.
 To balance out the emissions inside Swizterland that it cannot stop, the Energy Perspectives 2050+ report predicts that Switzerland will use direct-air carbon capture technologies [4], which suck greenhouse gases directly from the atmosphere.
 This technology, while currently prohibitively expensive, is still a realistic and proven method for slowing global warming.
 Swizterland could theoretically use carbon capture to balance out the emissions it causes in other countries.
 However, neither Switzerland or any other nation currently plan to do this.